Kids' & youth clothing

 Contrary to popular belief, you don’t need to invest thousands of dollars to get your company off the ground.
-There are plenty of budget-friendly ways to get the word out about your products.
-The key is to invest your money into marketing initiatives that yield the biggest ROI (return on investment), while not spending money where you could learn to do it yourself.
+There are plenty of budget-friendly ways to market your products.
+The key is to invest your money into marketing activities that yield the biggest ROI (return on investment), while not spending money where you could learn to do it yourself.

 We’ll give you the low-down on many free tools you can use to cut costs for your marketing initiatives, as well as offer up some ideas for paid marketing that yields the biggest ROI.